Singapore: Employment and Agency Relationship Exemption

 For Businesses:

-• Organizational Accountability: Organizations must implement and enforce robust data protection policies since employees acting within their employment scope are exempt from personal liability.
+- Organizational Accountability: Organizations must implement and enforce robust data protection policies since employees acting within the scope of their employment are exempt from personal liability.
+However, organizations must monitor for employee actions outside the scope of employment, as those actions may create direct liability for the employee.